Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

         = 3.5x10e-11 F/m
    - tox = oxide thickness
 - There are two types of current from device point of view:
-1. Drift current-current due to potential difference for example due to potential at vds there is voltage of channel difference at source(0) and drain(Vds)
+1. Drift current-current due to potential difference, for example due to potential at vds there is voltage of channel difference at source(0) and drain(Vds)
 2. Diffusion current- current due to difference in charge carrier concentration
 - As there is potential difference in channel i.e 0 to Vds there will be drift current
 - **Id = velocity of charge carriers x available charge over channel width**